José María Pico

-José Darío María Pico (1764 in San Xavier de Cavazan (Sonora, Baja California, New Spain) – 1819 in San Gabriel, Alta California, New Spain) was member of the Pico family of California, an important Californio family to Southern California.
+José Darío María Pico (1764 – 1819) was member of the Pico family of California, an important Californio family to Southern California.
 He was a soldier in the Company of San Diego since 1782, corporal at Mission San Luis Rey (1798) and sergeant (1805–1818).

 Biography

-José María Pico was born in 1764 in San Xavier Cavazos (Sonora, New Spain, today Mexico).
-His mother, María Jacinta de la Bastida, was mulata (people of mixed White and Black ancestry).
-His father, Santiago Pico, was Mestizo (Europe and Amerindian descent) and a member of the prominent Pico family of California.
+José María Pico was born in 1764 in San Xavier Cavazos, Sonora, New Spain.
+His mother, María Jacinta de la Bastida, was of mixed European and African descent.
+His father, Santiago Pico, was Mestizo (Europe and Native Mexican descent) and a member of the prominent Pico family of California.
 His brothers were José Dolores, José María, José Miguel, Francisco Javier, Patricio, and his sisters María Antonia Tomasa and Josefa María.
 His family moved to California when he was a child.

 Military career

 He served as a soldier and in 1782 joined the company at the Presidio of San Diego.
 Later, in 1798, he became a corporal of guard at Mission San Luis Rey.
 Between 1805 and 1818 he reached the position of sergeant, also in San Luis Rey, retiring in 1818.
 José María Pico died in 1819, in San Gabriel, California.